top of page

 Writing Centre applicants should submit their application form, CV, evidence of academic results, and academic writing sample to writingcentre@hku.hk.

 After we receive your application documents, we will give you a link to complete an online written test.
-Shortlisted candidates will be interviewed in-person or over Zoom in late November 2025.
+Shortlisted candidates will be interviewed in-person or over Zoom in June 2026.

 Those who want to apply to work in the Visual and Digital Resources (VaDR) Program should follow instructions at the site below: